klei/mongodef/README.md

 ## Contributing

-`klei-schema` uses the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model so make your pull requests to the `develop` branch.
+`klei-mongodef` uses the [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model so make your pull requests to the `develop` branch.